 TORONTO, ON (December 2, 2022) - Maritime Resources Corp.
 (TSX.V: MAE) ("Maritime" or the "Company") announces its Annual General Meeting ("AGM") on Thursday, December 8, 2022 will be held at 10:00 am EST at Maritime’s Toronto office at 19th Floor, 110 Yonge Street, Toronto, Ontario.

-In response to the public health impact of COVID-19 and variants, and to mitigate risks to the health and safety of its shareholders, employees and local communities, Maritime is urging shareholders not to attend the AGM in person.
+In response to the continuing concern regarding the public health impact of influenza, COVID-19 and variants, and to mitigate risks to the health of its shareholders, employees and local communities, Maritime is suggesting that shareholders not to attend the AGM in person.

 Registered shareholders and duly appointed proxy holders may participate in the AGM via a live conference call.
 Registered shareholders and duly appointed proxy holders who have properly registered prior to the AGM as outlined below will be able to ask questions of management via the conference call at the conclusion of the AGM.

 Shareholders should vote on the matters before the AGM by proxy or voting instruction form prior to the proxy cut-off on Tuesday, December 6, 2022 at 10:00 am EST.